Want to know the best way to grow your agency?

 6. Be Responsive and Communicate Effectively

-Responsiveness and communication are another obvious, but overlooked key to client retention.
+Responsiveness and communication are other obvious but overlooked keys to client retention.
 Don’t just communicate effectively, but often.

 Hilary Reiter of Redhead Marketing agrees, “That’s how it should be: every client feeling like they are the only one.”